Straight answers to key questions

 Long-term radon tests

 Long-term tests measure levels for 90 days to one year.
-Most, such as this AccuStar test, are based on alpha particle tracking.
+Most, such as the AccuStar test shown in the photo, are based on alpha particle tracking.
 This is a more accurate indicator of average annual levels in your home, which can vary significantly from day to day and month to month based on factors such as a drop in air pressure, gusty winds, variable soil moisture, and snow cover, which traps radon gases.

-The AccuStar test is available through state radon agencies, accustarlabs.com and online retailers.
+Long-term radon tests are available through state radon agencies and online retailers.

 Continuous radon tests

-Continuous electric monitors, such as the Safety Siren Pro Series digital meter (available from online retailers), plug into a standard outlet.
-These monitors can be used for both short- and long-term testing and give you a running average.
+Continuous electric monitors, such as the Safety Siren Pro Series digital meter in the photo (available from online retailers), plug into a standard outlet.
+These monitors can be used for both short-and long-term testing and give you a running average.
 They use an ionization chamber and sample the air continuously.
 Consider sharing the monitor and costs with neighbors.

 When to take action